Giménez homer in 9th gives Guardians 5-3 win over Twins

 Twins: INF Jorge Polanco was given the day off after playing the second game of Tuesday’s doubleheader and Wednesday night.
 He missed 14 games with lower back tightness.

 Guardians: Rookie outfielder Oscar Gonzalez was a late scratch from the lineup because of right abdominal tightness.
-RHP James Karinchak (sore back) rehab assignment ended Thursday.
+RHP James Karinchak's rehab assignment (sore back) ended Thursday.
 He will rejoin the Guardians or be optioned to Triple-A Columbus.

 UP NEXT